Medical Schools That Accept Low GPA

 You can also review your chosen school’s average GPA for accepted students.
 If your GPA is more than 0.3 points below that average, you can assume the school will consider it low.

-If your next question is, “can I get into med school with a 2.0 GPA?” unfortunately, the chances are unlikely.
+If your next question is, “Can I get into med school with a 2.0 GPA?” unfortunately, the chances are unlikely.
+You might not get to apply to medical school with a low GPA.

-Your grades are important, but they aren’t the sole acceptance criteria.
+Your grades are important, but they aren’t the sole acceptance criteria of the medical university college.
 Here’s what to know about applying to med schools if you’re unsatisfied with your GPA:

 Address Your GPA